BostonDH/boston-dh-site/content/symposium-2024.md

 The Greater Boston Digital Research and Pedagogy Symposium is a city-wide gathering of students, scholars, and practitioners working at the intersection of technology and the humanities.
 Hosted at a different institution each year, the Symposium is a key site for promoting cross-institutional collaboration and showcases the diverse perspectives of our field.

+The Tufts University Libraries are excited to host the third Greater Boston Digital Research and Pedagogy Symposium on April 12th, 2024.
+The symposium will be held on the Tufts Medford campus with select sessions streamed online.

+The [call for proposals](https://bostondh.github.io/symposium2024/cfp) closes on January 31st, 2024.

 ## Organizing Committee
 Alison Babeau (Tufts University)